shafiraaelivia1712/shafiraaelivia1712/README.md

 - 📫 How to reach me **shafiraaelivia1712@gmail.com**

-- ⚡ Fun fact **I get a lot of inspiration for my Wattpad stories from JKT48!**
+- ⚡ Fun fact **I get a lot of inspiration for my Wattpad stories from JKT48 Idol!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">